-The solar supply chain includes potential risks relating to the local environment, human rights and labour practices, the climate and other impacts associated with raw material extraction, and governance and transparency.
-To date, NEC has focused on addressing potential human rights issues, although all aspects of supply chains are considered as part of the investment process.
+The solar supply chain includes potential risks relating to nature and the local environment; human rights and labour practices; the climate and other impacts associated with raw material extraction; and, governance and transparency.
+NEC ensures all aspects of supply chains are considered as part of the investment process.
 NEC respects fundamental social and human rights principles, and expects the same across its business relationships, including its supply chain.

-NEC publicly commits to the highest supply chain standards, and makes extensive disclosures relating to its sustainability policies, which include a Human Rights Position Statement, Code of Conduct for Suppliers, and Sustainable Investment Policy.
-These are aligned with the requirements of international ESG performance standards, such as the OECD Guidelines for Multinational Enterprises, and the UN Guiding Principles on Business and Human Rights.
+NEC publicly commits to the highest supply chain standards, and makes extensive disclosures relating to its sustainability policies, which include a Human Rights Position Statement, a Code of Conduct for Suppliers, and Sustainable Investment Policy.
+These reflect the requirements of international ESG performance standards, such as the OECD Guidelines for Multinational Enterprises (OECD MNE), and the UN Guiding Principles on Business and Human Rights (UNGP).
+NEC's investment activities are also aligned with the Ten Principles of the United Nations' Global Compact.
 NEC opposes any form of slavery and forced labour.

-NEC is a signatory of the Solar Energy UK Supply Chain Statement, the Solar Energy Industries Association ("SEIA") Forced Labor Prevention Pledge, and the SSI Joint Industry Endorsement Statement, and monitors the development and implementation of relevant legislation.
-This includes, for example, the EU Corporate Sustainability Due Diligence Directive, which is currently being developed by the European institutions.
+NEC is a signatory of the Solar Energy UK Supply Chain Statement, the Solar Energy Industries Association (SEIA) Forced Labor Prevention Pledge, and the Solar Stewardship Initiative (SSI) Joint Industry Endorsement Statement.
+NEC also monitors the development and implementation of relevant legislation.

-NextEnergy Capital disclosure, commitments and reporting:
+NextEnergy Capital Disclosure, Commitments and Reporting:

-NextEnergy Capital UN Sustainable Development Goals Report 2022

-NextEnergy Capital PRI 2020 report

-NextEnergy Capital Human Rights Position Statement

-NextEnergy Capital Sustainable Investment Policies

-NextEnergy Capital Supplier Code of Conduct

-Solar Energy UK supply chain statement

-Solar Industry Forced Labor Prevention Pledge

-Solar Stewardship Initiative Joint Industry Endorsement Statement publicly available information, the tool is used to carry out an enhanced review of potential PV module suppliers.
-This includes examining their product and material origins, working practices, human rights standards, and environmental and emissions profiles, such as the carbon intensity of manufacturing processes.
+NextEnergy Capital PRI 2023 report NextEnergy Capital Human Rights Position Statement NextEnergy Capital Sustainable Investment Policy NextEnergy Capital Supplier Code of Conduct Solar Energy UK supply chain statement Solar Industry Forced Labor Prevention Pledge Solar Stewardship Initiative Joint Industry Endorsement Statement

-2. Due diligence and Supplier Engagement
+2. Due diligence, Supplier Engagement, and Supply Chain Visibility

 NEC has developed a dedicated internal approach to supply chain due diligence.
 As with other sustainability considerations, this is fully integrated into the investment process.
 It includes, for example, a proprietary solar PV module supplier assessment tool, which was developed in 2022/23.
-Based on responses to a detailed due diligence questionnaire, interviews, and
+The tool was updated in 2023/24 to also assess battery energy storage system suppliers, and we will continue to evolve it to consider other key components as relevant.
+Based on responses to a detailed due diligence questionnaire, interviews, and publicly available information, the tool is used to carry out an enhanced review of potential PV module and battery energy storage suppliers.
+This includes examining their product and material origins; working practices; human rights standards;